-4.1 There are financial implications relating to risk RM017 - Failure to construct and deliver the Norwich Northern Distributor Route (NDR) within agreed budget (£205m).
+There are financial implications relating to risk RM017 - Failure to construct and deliver the Norwich Northern Distributor Route (NDR) within agreed budget (£205m).
 In November 2017, the budget allocated to the delivery of the NDR was increased to £205m.
 Whilst the likelihood of not delivering the NDR to this revised budget has significantly reduced, there remain project risks of not delivering the NDR to budget.
-A proposed long term capital funding arrangement to replenish the funding to be drawn from cash reserves is to be presented to the January 2018 Policy and Resources Committee.
+A proposed long term capital funding arrangement to replenish the funding to be drawn from cash reserves was presented to the January 2018 Policy and Resources Committee.
+This risk will be continue to be reported until the delivery of the NDR project is fully concluded.